Chemaclass/chemaclass.com/content/blog/2023-10-11-unhealthy-working-environment.md

 ![cover](/images/blog/2023-10-11/cover.jpg)

-A non-healthy working environment can have a range of symptoms that can negatively impact employees' physical and mental well-being.
+An unhealthy working environment can have various symptoms that negatively impact employees' physical and mental well-being.

 <!-- more -->